Wildland Fire Plan

 - Mountain Village Center (e.g. Telluride Conference Center) located at 580 Mountain Village Blvd, Mountain Village, CO 81435.

 - The fifth, tenth or eleventh fairway on the Telluride Golf Course.
 This area is bordered by Adams Rand Road, Russell Drive, and Double Eagle Drive – all barriers to encroaching fire.
 This area is also served by a water sprinkler system.

 All available town field staff shall be mobilized to make notifications to residents and visitors.
 Evacuees will be instructed as per the sections above.

 - The Mountain Village Police Department shall be in command of any notification and/or evacuation plans activated.

 - Notification to residents and visitors shall be made using a grid pattern to ensure that no person or occupied structure fails to receive notification of a wildland fire.
 To assist with evacuation notifications, Emergency Alert Systems will be activated, which includes the CODE RED Community Notification System.
 Mountain Village staff will use itsReadyOp text message notification system in tandem with CODE RED to share messaging with the community.

 - The local radio station, KOTO-FM, shall be notified of any activated evacuation procedures.

-The San Miguel County Resident Evacuation Plan tells residents how to prepare for and carry out a wildfire evacuation.
+The San Miguel County Resident Evacuation Guide tells residents how to prepare for and carry out a wildfire evacuation.
 San Miguel County is a member of the West Region Wildfire Council.
 Members represent private citizens, local, county, state and federal agencies with an interest in, and a commitment to addressing wildfire risk across the region.
 For information on mitigation and available grants, please visit their website.

-Helpful Wildfire Resources
+Helpful Regional/National Wildfire Resources